wdparker93/data-request-builder/README.md

 To configure and launch the application:

-1. Copy and paste the Data-Request-Builder.bat file from the project directory to the desired location on your computer
+1. Clone the application repository into a directory of your choice on your computer.
+2. Download and install Python from https://www.python.org/downloads/.
+3. Download and install NodeJS from https://nodejs.org/en/download/.
+4. Add the installation location of NodeJS to your Path definition in your system environment variables.
-2. Open and edit the .bat file using Notepad or another text editing program.
+5. Navigate to the project directory.
+Open and edit the DRB-First-Time_Setup.bat file with a text editing program like Notepad or Notepad++.
 Change the first command of the .bat file to use the install location of the application.
+For example, if the application is saved at C:\Users\me\data_request_builder, the first line of the .bat file would read "cd C:\Users\me\data_request_builder".
+6. Double-click the DRB-First-Time-Setup.bat file to download the required supporting software.
+7. Copy and paste the Data-Request-Builder.bat file from the project directory to the desired location on your computer
-For example, if the application is saved at C:\Users\me\data_request_builder, the first line of the .bat file would read "cd C:\Users\me\data_request_builder"
+8. Open and edit the .bat file using Notepad or another text editing program.
+Change the first command of the .bat file to use the install location of the application.
+For example, if the application is saved at C:\Users\me\data_request_builder, the first line of the .bat file would read "cd C:\Users\me\data_request_builder".
-3. Double-click on the .bat file to launch the software.
+9. Double-click on the .bat file to launch the software.
 This should create a command line window which will launch the software in your browser.
-4. NOTE: Just because the application utilizes an internet browser as a GUI, it is not connected to the internet.
+10. NOTE: Just because the application utilizes an internet browser as a GUI, it is not connected to the internet.
 The browser is just communicating with a server hosted locally by your computer.
-5. When finished using the application close both the browser and command line window.
+11. When finished using the application close both the browser and command line window.
-6. Data definition output files will get saved to a newly created Data Request Builder Output folder in your Documents folder (C:\Users\you\Document\Data Request Builder Output)
+12. Data definition output files will get saved to a newly created Data Request Builder Output folder in your Documents folder (C:\Users\you\Document\Data Request Builder Output)
-7. Session configurations can be saved to a text file.
-Custom text files can also be generated and uploaded from the application to automatically pick up where a previous session left off or to start from a pre-configured template.
+13. Session configurations can be saved to a text file.
+Custom text files can also be generated and uploaded to the application to automatically pick up where a previous session left off or to start from a pre-configured template.
 The docs\input folder has two example text files with session configurations (one file with and another without checkbox true/false values)

 # Getting Started with Create React App